 Through heavier tracks such as Eminem’s Stan, the teeming rain sounds natural at the window as Stan’s scrawl cuts through with clarity, underpinned by an accurate and regimented bassline.
 There are marginal gains to be had over the originals in terms of the dynamic build too.
 The leading edges of notes are marginally cleaner in the updated set of in-ears, as demonstrated by the initial synth strings in Dr Dre’s Forget About Dre.

 In our review of the five-star Panasonic RZ-S500W, we said that in direct comparison, the older Melomania buds suffered marginally for detail.
 That balance is now redressed with the Melomania 1 Plus.
-Whether you prefer the Panasonic proposition over the Melomanias will likely come down to the former's noise-cancelling or teardrop design, neither of which features in the Cambridge earbuds.
-But for an engaging, detailed, expansive listen, the Melomania 1 Plus are very much back in the running for best at this level.
+Whether you prefer the Panasonic proposition over the Melomanias will likely come down to the former's noise-cancelling functionality or teardrop design, neither of which features in the Cambridge earbuds.
+But for an engaging, detailed, expansive listen, the Melomania 1 Plus are as strong as any pair at their price.